SatarupaG/Employee-Data-Analysis-Code/README.md

 # Employee-Data-Analysis-Code
-Analyze employee data of an organization.
+This repository hosts the SQL queries to analyze employee data of an organization.

 ## Link to online repository